haileytapia/portfolio/Software.md

 This section contains content I have created to help end users navigate and understand complex products, software, and systems.
 {: .fs-6 : .fw-300 }

-See below for samples of this documentation.
+Use the table of contents below to access samples of my software documentation.